 Case in point...

-Meet Roxy the Dachshund.
-When she arrived at The Hydrant Club yesterday for the first of what will be 10 consecutive days of all day playgroup, to say that she was nervous would be an understatement.
+Roxy the Dachshund.
+When she arrived at Hydrant Club for the first of what would be 10 consecutive days of all day playgroup, to say she was nervous would be an understatement.
 Everything about her body language was shy and fearful.
-She trembled although it wasn’t cold.
-Her ears were flat against her head and her tail was tucked so far under her body that, well, let’s just say that it kinda looked like she had some boy parts.
+She trembled although it wasn't cold.
+Her ears were flat against her head and her tail was tucked so far under her body that, well, let's just say that it kinda looked like she had some boy parts.

-Rather than holding her and shielding her from all the dogs, I immediately put Roxy on the floor with the other pups.
+Rather than holding and shielding her, I put Roxy on the floor with the other pups.
 She attempted to hide under the chair, and then under the table.
 Each time she was gently but firmly drawn out into the center of the room where the other dogs could sniff her and she could sniff them.
 Then she attempted to leap into the laps of any human who was sitting.
 We rebuffed each effort, again gently putting her to the floor.
 After about 15 minutes she was wandering around the room easily with the other dogs.